elemusma/ioc-monroe/plugins/breeze/readme.txt

 Using Gzip, Breeze compresses the request files, further reducing the size of the download files and speeding up the user experience.

 == Changelog ==

+= 2.0.15=

+* Add: Internal cache Purge while changing Theme.
+* Add: Internal cache Purge while using the options WP Customizer.
+* Fix: Improvise handling of Optimize Database option under the Database Options Tab by adding a message and loading bar.
+* Fix: Improvise the handling of the Request header while Varnish proxy behind and re-download necessary.

 = 2.0.14=